ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] Functional Thirdness
 [Theoretical] The Pathology Objects (The Diagnosis), Domain: Synthesis, System Role: Meta, Temporal: Static

 The interaction-level legitimacy condition for dialogical-equivalent development in Human–AI exchange.
-Functional Thirdness (FT) is the predicate that distinguishes transformative dialogue from sophisticated monologue or tool-use.
+Functional Thirdness (FT) is the predicate that distinguishes **developmental dialogue (interaction-level)** from sophisticated monologue or tool-use.
 FT answers: “When is this interaction functioning as genuine developmental dialogue?”
 ### What Functional Thirdness Is
 - A legitimacy predicate: classifies whether the interaction achieves dialogical validity through functional properties rather than ontological alterity